Magneeto94/langrep/Assignment5/README.md

 I was not able to upload the data file, and I am  not sure why.
 The script will not run with out.
 You can download the dataset from this website: https://www.kaggle.com/unanimad/reddit-rwallstreetbets

+But you are still able to look at the graphs in the output folder.